 Particularly effective are ‘completion problems’ where students are given

-partial solutions and required to complete them.
-These can help students to
+partial solutions and required to complete them

 focus on the examples but also manage the difficulty level while retaining